Multiple Anomaly Detection & Automated Recording

 2017 (See below)

-I said it two years ago, as we were represented at the Phoenix conference, if we are to get even close to solving the UAP riddle we must try some new ideas.
+If we are to get even close to solving the UAP riddle we must try some new ideas.
 That was the contention in 1970 when I created the MADAR Project.
-MADAR stands for Multiple Anomaly Detection and Automated Recording.
-With numerous successes over a period of 50 years with one such detection station, and evidence from over 500 E-M cases (144 involving compass deviations), one thing is certain: these craft can be detected and an early warning system will work and scientific data collection by civilians will prevail over a century of lies and cover-ups by world governments.
+MADAR stands for Multiple Anomaly Detection and Automatic Recording.
+With numerous successes over a period of 50 years with one such detection station, and evidence from over 500 E-M cases (150+ involving compass deviations), one thing is certain: these craft can be detected and an early warning system works.
+Scientific data collection by civilians will prevail over a century of lies and cover-ups by world governments.
 We have nothing to lose and everything to gain.
 In fact, we have learned more during the last five years than all the previous years concerning UAP detection and how and why this can happen.
 But more on that later.

 The Command Center is located at Newburgh, Indiana.
 With over 50 years of experience in the UAP detection field and a number of detection projects, the MADAR Project is continuously delving into the unknown with the latest in technology.
 Learn all about the beginnings of the project by clicking on MADAR-I above.
-Using new electronic and computer technology, in 2014 MADAR-II began a new exciting phase in the study, but it was still only one detection site.
-And in 2016 the ground work for an even better and cheaper system began which has taken the Project world-wide.
-After over two years of research and development, by April of 2018 the new system became operational and began making UFO history.
+Using new electronic and computer technology, in 2014 MADAR-II began a new exciting phase in the study.
+And in 2016 the ground work for an even better and cheaper system was begun which has taken the Project world-wide.
+After over two years of research and development a new system emerged that is making UAP history.

 Francis L. Ridge